Macarons de Saint-Émilion –

 My version of the macarons de Saint-Émilion have that same delicious nutty almond flavor which I can’t seem to resist, as the dozen+ missing cookies and my resulting crazy sugar high can testify!
 I have yet to meet someone who doesn’t love them.
 I dare you, try eating just one…

 - Parchment paper

-- 1 ½ cups almond flour (150 gr) – buy organic commercial brands or blanch, soak overnight, dry in a 300F oven for 10-15 min, cool and then grind just like Nadia Fermigier does in her bakery.
+- 1 ½ cups almond flour or meal (150 gr) – buy organic commercial brands or blanch yourself, then soak overnight, and dry in a 300F oven for 10-15 min, cool and then grind just like Nadia Fermigier does in her bakery.
 I use almond meal that includes the skins because it is cheaper, but if you wish to avoid those brown specks, then by all means use almond FLOUR like in the bakeries.